michelin/ns4kafka/README.md

 ## Managed clusters

-Managed clusters are the clusters where namespaces take place, and resources are deployed.
+Managed clusters are the clusters where Ns4Kafka namespaces are deployed, and Kafka resources are managed.

-This is how to configure your managed clusters:
+To configure your managed clusters, follow these steps:

 ```yaml
 ns4kafka: